Thinking of Greenland probably conjures up images of the northern lights over frozen tundra, roaming polar bears, icebergs and Inuit culture.

-Your intro to Greenland
+Your introduction to Greenland

-- Greenland is located both north and south of the Arctic Circle
+- Greenland is located both north and south of the Arctic Circle.

-- It's closest to Canada’s east coast and is actually connected to North America via a submarine ridge.
+- It's closest to Canada’s east coast and is connected to North America via a submarine ridge.

 - Greenland's closest European neighbour is Iceland.